-- 160 In both numerical experiments, extra-tropical cyclones are tracked using an objective cyclone identification and tracking algorithm, TRACK (Hodges, 1994, 1995).
-Extra-tropical cyclones are identified as localised maxima in the 850-hPa relative vorticity truncated to T42 spectral resolution based on 6 hourly output from OpenIFS.
+In both numerical experiments, extra-tropical cyclones are tracked using an objective cyclone identification and tracking algorithm, TRACK (Hodges, 1994, 1995).
+Extra-tropical cyclones are identified as localised maxima in the 850-hPa relative

+- 150 vorticity truncated to T42 spectral resolution based on 6 hourly output from OpenIFS.
 All cyclones in the Northern Hemisphere are initially tracked, however to ensure that no tropical cyclones are included in the analysis, tracks which do not have at least one point north of 20°N are excluded.
-Furthermore, to ensure that only synoptic-scale, mobile systems are considered, - 165 it is required that a cyclone track must last for at least 2 days and travel at least 1000 km.
-Finally cyclones which have a maximum vorticity of less than 1×10^{-5} s-1 are also excluded from the analysis.
-The output from TRACK consists of the longitude, latitude and relative vorticity value of each point (every 6 hours) along each individual extra-tropical cyclone track from which statistics such as genesis and lysis regions may be determined.
+Furthermore, to ensure that only synoptic-scale, mobile systems are considered, it is required that a cyclone track must last for at least 2 days and travel at least 1000 km.
+Finally cyclones which have a maximum vorticity of less than $1 \times 10^{-5} s^{-1}$ are also excluded from the analysis.
+The output from TRACK consists of the - 155 longitude, latitude and relative vorticity value of each point (every 6 hours) along each individual extra-tropical cyclone track from which statistics such as genesis and lysis regions may be determined.

-The cyclone tracks are then used as the basis to create composites of extra-tropical cyclones following the same method as 170 Catto et al. (2010) and Dacre et al. (2012).
-Rather than creating a composite of all identified extra-tropical cyclones only the 200 strongest cyclones in terms of their maximum 850-hPa relative vorticity are selected from the CNTL and SST4 experiments and composites of a range of meteorological variables are created for these extreme cyclones at different offset times relative to the time of maximum intensity (t = 0 h).
-Each composite is created by first determining the values of the relevant meteorological variable, at each offset time, and for each individual cyclone to be included in the composite, on a spherical grid centered on the
+The cyclone tracks are then used as the basis to create composites of extra-tropical cyclones following the same method as Catto et al. (2010) and Dacre et al. (2012).
+Rather than creating a composite of all identified extra-tropical cyclones only the 200 strongest cyclones in terms of their maximum 850-hPa relative vorticity are selected from the CNTL and SST4 experiments and composites of a range of meteorological variables are created for these extreme cyclones at different offset times relative to the time of maximum intensity (t =0 h).
+Each composite is created by first determining the values of the relevant meteorological variable, at each offset time, and for each individual cyclone to be included in the composite, on a spherical grid centered on the cyclone centre.

-- 175 cyclone centre.
 The meteorological values are thus interpolated from the native model longitude-latitude grid to this spherical grid which has a radius of 12 degrees and is decomposed into 40 grid points in the radial direction and 360 grid points in the angular direction.
 To reduce smoothing errors, the cyclones are rotated so that all travel due east.
+To obtain the cyclone

+165 the angular direction.
+To reduce smoothing errors, the cyclones are rotated so that all travel due east.
 To obtain the cyclone composite, the meteorological values on the radial grid are averaged at each offset time.
-Thus, the composite extra-tropical cyclone is the simple arithmetic mean of the 200 individual, rotated cyclones. - In addition to composites of the 200 strongest extra-tropical cyclones, composites of the 200 "most average" cyclones were also created for both the CNTL and SST4 experiments.
-These cyclones were identified as the 100 cyclones with maximum vorticity values lower but closest to the median relative vorticity and the 100 cyclones with maximum vorticity values higher than but closest to the median relative vorticity.
-The results from these median composites are shown in the supplementary material as although uniformly warming the SSTs lead to increases in the total column water vapour and precipitation it had little coherent impact on the spatial structure of the median extra-tropical cyclone.
+Thus, the composite extra-tropical cyclone is the simple arithmetic mean of the 200 individual, rotated cyclones.

+In addition to composites of the 200 strongest extra-tropical cyclones, composites of the 200 "most average" cyclones were also created for both the CNTL and SST4 experiments.
+These cyclones were identified as the 100 cyclones with maximum

+170 vorticity values lower but closest to the median relative vorticity and the 100 cyclones with maximum vorticity values higher than but closest to the median relative vorticity.
+The results from these median composites are not shown as uniformly warming the SSTs had very little impact on the spatial structure of the median extra-tropical cyclone.